Mesylate

 In organosulfur chemistry, a mesylate is any salt or ester of methanesulfonic acid (CH3SO3H).
 In salts, the mesylate is present as the CH3SO3- anion.
 When modifying the international nonproprietary name of a pharmaceutical substance containing the group or anion, the spelling used is sometimes mesilate (as in imatinib mesilate, the mesylate salt of imatinib).

 Mesylate esters are a group of organic compounds that share a common functional group with the general structure CH3SO2O\sR, abbreviated MsO\sR, where R is an organic substituent.
 Mesylate is considered a leaving group in nucleophilic substitution reactions.

 Preparation

-Mesylates are generally prepared by treating an alcohol and methanesulfonyl chloride in the presence of a base, such as triethylamine.
+Mesylate esters are generally prepared by treating an alcohol and methanesulfonyl chloride in the presence of a base, such as triethylamine.